 One of the most important skills you will learn during your research experience is how to present your work to an audience.
-You know that your research is important, but no one will know what you are doing if you can’t confidently talk about it.
-Presentation skills are not an innate ability, instead they must be learned and practiced.
-Because Ignite Talks have a simple, uniform structure, they allow you to concentrate on honing your presentation skills.
+You know that your research is important, but in order for others to know what you are doing is important, you must be able to confidently talk about it.
+Presentation skills are not an innate ability, and instead must be learned and practiced.
+Because Ignite Talks have a simple and uniformed structure, they allow you to focus on sharpening your presentation skills.

 “The process of getting ready for [my Ignite Talk] revealed a lot about myself to me, such as how I grasp information, areas of my public speaking I have to improve and more.” -Olaseni Adeniji, Nuclear Engineering Science Laboratory Synthesis (NESLS) internship program at Oak Ridge National Laboratory

-Learning to give an Ignite Talk will help you:
+Learning how to give an Ignite Talk will help you:

 - Practice public speaking

 - Talk about your work in an engaging way

 - Network with STEM professionals